Narmilan-A/Smart-Vegetation-Mapping-Workshop/Activity 1 - Orthomosaic_processing/Activity 1.5 - Aligning Drone Images in Agisoft Without GPS.md

-# 🚁 Aligning Drone Images in Agisoft Without GPS (Interactive Guide)
+# 🚁 Aligning Drone Images in Agisoft Without GPS

 Welcome! 📸
 This guide shows how to align drone images **without GPS data** in **Agisoft Metashape** — step-by-step, beginner-friendly, and perfect for RGB images from non-GPS drones.